TFang96/Personality-Aware-LLM-Playlist-Recommender/README.md

 This repository contains the implementation of a novel approach to **playlist generation using language models**.
 Our method leverages the **thematic coherence between playlist titles** and their tracks by creating **semantic clusters** from text embeddings.
 We **fine-tune a transformer model** on these clusters to generate playlists based on cosine similarity scores between known and unknown titles, utilizing a **voting mechanism** for final recommendations.

 The repository includes code for preprocessing, model training, evaluation, and generating recommendations.
-For more detail, please refer to the [paper](#citation).
+For more detail, please refer to the [paper](#citation) and the [slides](https://docs.google.com/presentation/d/19_xvC7koVu5RhRtII5UlJrd_4xlBV8Nm).

 **Related links**
 - [Online demo](https://playlist-recommendation.tools.eurecom.fr/) - [code](https://github.com/elea-vellard/DEMO-playlist-continuation)